randolphgamo/vm-creator/README.md

 The script automates:
 * VM creation
 * Disk Image setup (for storing the OS and persistent storage)
-* Network bridge configuration so the VM acts as if it is any regular workstation in my LAN and gets an IP from the router.
+* Network bridge configuration so the VM acts as if it is any regular workstation in your LAN and gets an IP from the router.
 No need for port forwarding from host.

 How to use it: